Caitlyn Shea Malcynsky

 Ms. Dowd was born in Zabrze, Poland and speaks fluent Polish.
 She has represented many Polish clients in personal injury and malpractice matters.

 Mr. Woodard was admitted to the Connecticut Bar in 1992 and the New York Bar in 1993.
 He is also admitted to practice in the Federal District Court of Connecticut and the United States Second Circuit Court of Appeals.
-From 1993 to 1997, Mr. Woodard gained invaluable trial experience as a prosecutor in New York, spending the last two years prosecuting cases in the domestic violence and sex crimes division.
+From 1993 to 1997, Mr. Woodard gained invaluable trial and life experience as a prosecutor in New York, spending the last two years prosecuting cases in the domestic violence and sex crimes division.
 He returned to Connecticut with his family in 1997 and has practiced exclusively in civil litigation since that time.
-In addition to his trial experience, he has also argued cases before the Supreme and Appellate Courts in Connecticut as well as the United States Second Circuit Court of Appeals.
+In addition to his trial experience, he has also represented clients before the Connecticut Supreme and Appellate Courts as well as the United States Second Circuit Court of Appeals.

-Mr. Woodard received his law degree in 1992 from Western New England School of Law where he graduated with honors and served on the editorial board of the school’s Law Review.
-He received a bachelor’s degree in business and economics in 1987 from Syracuse University.
+Mr. Woodard received his law degree with honors from Western New England College School of Law and served on the editorial board of the school’s Law Review.
+He received a bachelor’s degree in business and economics from Syracuse University.

 Michael J. Walsh